 Allison Atkins is currently completing her 7th year of teaching at Huntington High School, where she teaches 10th grade English and Broadcast Journalism.
 Allison graduated from Marshall University with undergraduate degrees in English and English education and a M.A. in English.
 She is married to her college sweetheart and enjoys sharing the love of Marshall with their two children, Abby and Ben.
 In her spare time, Allison enjoys traveling with family and curling up with a good book.

 Larry Butcher has been teaching for the past 15 years and is currently a first grade teacher at Central City Elementary School in Cabell County.
 Larry graduated from Marshall University and holds certifications in elementary education, special education and autism.
-He is married with two daughters, both of which attend MU.
+He is married with two daughters, both of which attend Marshall University.
 His daughter Emily is actually one of our current student teachers!
 In his free time, Larry enjoys listening to and playing music, playing PS4, golf and working in the yard.

 Gina Gooderham is a 6th grade math instructor and PDS Coordinator at Huntington East Middle School.
 Gina graduated from Marshall University with degrees in elementary education and math 5-9 and is currently pursuing a Master’s in Leadership Studies.
 She is also a National Board Certified Teacher and was nominated for this year’s Arch Coal Award.
-Gina is the proud mother of three—Jake, an accounting major here at MU, Hunter, a sophomore at Cabell Midland High School, and Jenna, a 6th grader at Barboursville Middle.
+Gina is the proud mother of three—Jake, an accounting major here at Marshall University, Hunter, a sophomore at Cabell Midland High School, and Jenna, a 6th grader at Barboursville Middle.
 When she’s not teaching, Gina enjoys running, reading, going to movies and traveling.
 She also loves working with our teacher candidates!

 Kathy Galloway-Nutter is a special education resource teacher at Southside Elementary School.
 Kathy holds multiple endorsements in special education and educational leadership.
 She is currently pursuing her endorsement in autism from Marshall University.
 Kathy is the proud mother of a 17-year old daughter, Cambria Rose.
 She calls it a privilege to work with teacher candidates to help develop their teaching skills so they will be motivated to help teachers, families and students during the education process.